Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Meaning-Making May Begin With Making Sense Of Their Victimization

 Some people will do this by seeking out information (such as here on RomanceScamsNOW.com).
 This might help them understand common reactions, treatment options, the justice system, their rights, and so forth.
 Others might prefer to cope emotionally, facing their emotions head-on to help move beyond negative feelings.
 Recent research suggests that emotion-focused coping may help to reduce stress and improve the victim’s self-assessment, especially among women.
-It is important for the victim to help supporters on what type of coping is most effective for them as long as it is possitive.
+It is important for the victim to help supporters on what type of coping is most effective for them as long as it is positive.

 Resolution

-Resolution is similar to previctimization in that the person is not focused on being a victim of crime; he or she is simply living life – they have reached a state of survivorship.
+Resolution is similar to previctimization in that the person is not focused on being a victim of a crime; he or she is simply living life – they have reached a state of survivorship.
 Resolution does not mean returning to “the past,” as though the crime did not occur.
-Rather, the person integrates the crime and their reactions, coping into their new identity.
+Rather, the person integrates the crime and their reactions, coping with their new identity.
 Posttraumatic growth refers to when a person is affected by the trauma and learns new coping strategies or gains a new perspective by facing the problem.
 Victims may focus on how they have grown from the experience.
 In fact, people will often see themselves as much weaker before the event, even if that is not true; this may be in an effort to see the benefit in an obviously difficult situation, but that is ok.
 Regardless of the perception, seeing yourself as a survivor is a positive thing.

 Posttraumatic Growth